gjedeer/tuntox/FAQ.md

 docker run -e 'TUNTOX_SHARED_SECRET=myassfeelsweird' -v /tmp/tt:/data -it registry.gitlab.com/gjedeer/tuntox:latest
 ```

+## Can I run it on Windows?

+There's no native Windows version but, in the spirit of "just use Wine" answers, try the following:

+* Why don't you install [Docker for Windows](https://docs.docker.com/docker-for-windows/install/) and use the Docker image in Linux Containers mode?
+* [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) works with tuntox binaries too (see Releases tab on Github).
+To use the smallest amount of disk space, use Alpine Linux instead of Ubuntu (but it works on both). [screenshot](screenshots/wsl.png)

 ## Is your website a joke?

 You're a joke for not using NoScript.